Okan-tumuklu/user-management/README.md

-# user-management
-A tool that makes it easy for you to manage its users
+A tool that makes it easier for you to manage your users in linux while developing myself.